 3) MONTE CARLO, MONACO

-If you’re looking for glitz, glamour and a taste for how the “other half” live, then you have to visit that of Monaco.
+If you’re looking for glitz, glamour and a taste for how the other half live, then you have to visit Monaco.
 It’s as famous as Las Vegas, but without the seedy side to the city and has even played host to some of the most famous gambling scenes of all time from the big screen, such as James Bond’s, Casino Royale.

 Monaco is actually a principality and has been hosting casinos within the region since the 19th Century.
-They do the whole gambling “thing” in a different manner to pretty much any city in the world and with it, you need to be prepared to go big or go home.
+They do gambling in a different manner to pretty much any city in the world and with it, you need to be prepared to go big or go home.

 Things aren’t cheap here and the numbers are as insane as the likes of Las Vegas or even Macau, but it’s what the whole area is built on and in terms of prestige and history, no one comes close to Monaco.

 - Only 5 casinos in total, with 1,400 people employed directly within those casinos

 - All casinos operated by Société des Bains de Mer (SBM)

 - Revenue of €201 Million per year